jinluchang/Qlattice/README.md

 `$ ./scripts/qlat.sh`

+The most time consuming part of the above command is the compilation the `cqlat.so` dynamic library.
+To avoid the compilation of `cqlat.so`, but re-install the header files and the `qlat` python files:

+`$ ./scripts/qlat-header.sh`

+It is also possible to build `Grid` and `gpt`.
+For examples:

+`$ ./scripts/grid.avx2.sh`

+`$ ./scripts/gpt.sh`

-It can be convenient to create a symbolic link `$HOME/qlat-build/default`, which points to the actual directory `DEST_DIRECTORY`.
+It may be convenient to create a symbolic link `$HOME/qlat-build/default`, which points to the actual directory `DEST_DIRECTORY`.
 The `prefix` environment variable can be empty if the symbolic link is created.

 ## Install on new machines

-If there is not existing `./scripts/build.TARGET.sh` for the machine.
+If there is no existing `./scripts/build.TARGET.sh` for the machine.
 You may need to create a new one.
-In particular, one may need to create a `./scripts/setenv-TARGET.sh` scripts.
+Also, you may need to create a `./scripts/setenv.TARGET.sh` script.

-The purpose of the `./scripts/setenv-TARGET.sh` is to create the `DEST_DIRECTORY/setenv.sh` scripts, which can be sourced to set the environmental variables.
-The `DEST_DIRECTORY/setenv.sh` scripts will be sourced automatically in all the other installation scripts.
+The purpose of the `./scripts/setenv.TARGET.sh` is to create the `DEST_DIRECTORY/setenv.sh` scripts, which can be sourced to set the environmental variables.
+The `DEST_DIRECTORY/setenv.sh` scripts will be sourced automatically in all the other installation scripts (e.g. `./scripts/qlat.sh`).

+The `./scripts/compiler-wrappers.sh` script will create the following wrappers:

+`DEST_DIRECTORY/bin/CC.sh`

+`DEST_DIRECTORY/bin/CXX.sh`

+`DEST_DIRECTORY/bin/MPICC.sh`

+`DEST_DIRECTORY/bin/MPICXX.sh`

+These wrappers will simply try to call the appropriate corresponding compiler.

+The environment variables, `CC`, `CXX`, `MPICC`, `MPICXX`, affect most installation scripts in `./scripts`.
+If these environment variables are empty, then the default `setenv.sh` will set them to use the wrappers created by `./scripts/compiler-wrappers.sh`.
+This behavior can be overridden by setting these environment variables to the desired non-empty value in `./scripts/setenv.TARGET.sh` or `./scripts/build.TARGET.sh`.

 ## Usage: